emilioziniades/emilio-co-za/content/blog/cryptopunks-technical/index.md

 ---
 title: "Technical Companion: CryptoPunks, Inequality and Economic Research on the Blockchain"
-date: "2022-03-15T20:46:38+02:00"
+date: "2022-03-15"
 description: "A technical explainer for the concepts mentioned in the post: CryptoPunks, Inequality and Economic Research on the Blockchain."
-type: "blog"
-page: "post"
-hero_image: "./hero.jpg"
-hero_image_alt: "Blockchain drawing black and white"
-hero_image_credit_text: Shubham Dhage
-hero_image_credit_link: "https://unsplash.com/photos/gC_aoAjQl2Q"
 ---

-import example1 from "./example_1.png"
-import example2 from "./example_2.png"
-import example3 from "./example_3.png"
-import { Link } from "gatsby"

-This technical write-up elaborates on some of the more detailed aspects of the research project discussed in <Link to="../cryptopunks"> this paper.</Link>
+This technical write-up elaborates on some of the more detailed aspects of the research project discussed in [this paper](@/blog/cryptopunks/index.md).

 ## CryptoPunks